 The city's downtown is listed in the National Register of Historic Places, and 27 structures are recognized by the Texas Historical Commission.
 The downtown area features ornate 19th-century architecture, beautiful parks and museums.
 To schedule a tour of the Horlock History Center, housed in an authentically furnished and restored 1892 Victorian home, call the chamber of commerce: 936/825-6600.

-Navasota has been named the Blues Capital of Texas by the Texas Legislature and was home to noted songster Mance Lipscomb (1895–1976).
-A statue of him stands in Mance Lipscomb Park downtown, and the city's annual Navasota Blues Festival in August honors his legacy.
+Navasota has been named the Blues Capital of Texas by the Texas Legislature and was home to noted songster Mance Lipscomb (1895-1976).
+A statue of him stands in Mance Lipscomb Park, and the annual Navasota Blues Festival in August honors his legacy.

 You are now leaving TravelTex.com.
 You are on your way to an external website.